-Alternatively, the Welsh Assembly can be contacted at:National Assembly for Wales
+Alternatively, the Welsh Government can be contacted at:The Welsh government

 From 1st July 2007, all public places and workplaces will become smoke-free in England, with the exception of a limited number of exemptions under the Smoke-free (Premises and Enforcement) Regulations 2006.

 Further information on the requirements under this new legislation and what it means for businesses, employers, employees and the public can be found at Smoke free England.

 An information service is also available on 0800 169 1697.

 Alternatively the Department of Health can be contacted at:Department of Health (DoH)

 HSE is not responsible for enforcing the legislation but will fully support Local Authority officers both in raising employers’ awareness of their responsibilities and in encouraging employers and employees to comply with the new legislation above.
 HSE inspectors will bring matters of concern to the attention of the employer, particularly if it involves a number of smokers or if there is a failure to display warning notices.
 Should the employer resist acting on this advice, the inspector will then bring the matter to the attention of the appropriate local authority.
 Any complaints received by HSE about the smoking ban will be referred to the appropriate local authority.

 HSE will also support the new legislation by sending out flyers, and work in partnership with local authorities on health promotional matters as appropriate.